Why are Plastic Bottle Tops Connected to Bottles Now?

 Researchers estimate that roughly 500 million kilograms of plastic debris, including bottle caps, enter the world’s oceans each year.
 These plastics are initially buoyant and tend to accumulate in large patches, such as the Great Pacific Garbage Patch, which alone contains about 100 million kilograms of floating plastic.

-Bottle caps are particularly problematic because they are made from high-density polyethylene (HDPE) or polypropylene (PP), which makes them buoyant and prone to being washed into water bodies, contributing to marine debris.
+Bottle caps are particularly problematic because they are made from high-density polyethylene (HDPE) or polypropylene (PP), which makes them buoyant and prone to being washed into water bodies, contributing to .
 Plastic bottles, often made from polyethylene terephthalate (PET), have a higher density than water.
 When empty, bottles might float due to trapped air, but once filled or when their structural integrity is compromised, they tend to sink.

-Bottle tops are also among the most frequently collected items during beach cleanups, indicating their large presence in ocean pollution.
+Bottle tops are also among the most frequently collected items during beach cleanups, indicating their large presence in ocean .
 The new attached cap design helps mitigate this issue by ensuring caps stay with the bottle, making it easier to recycle both together and reducing litter.

 The Problem of Greenwashing